• Resources

 2. Court hearing: The disability hearing is a chance to make your case in front of an administrative law judge (ALJ), who has the authority to deny or approve your application.
 More than half of hearings end with approval and your chances are three times higher if you have a disability lawyer.
 This is the final appeal stage for most applicants.

-4. Federal district court: You can file a civil suit requesting review of the SSA’s decision.
+4. Federal district court: You can file a civil suit requesting a review of the SSA’s decision.
 Your chances for success aren’t high and not many disability lawyers will take your case.

 How long a disability appeal takes

-• Waiting for a hearing
+• Waiting for a hearing: 8.8 months (varies significantly by hearing office)

 How long does it take to get a reconsideration decision?